About me

 Training, qualifications & experience

-In addition to my private practice, I work alongside a dedicated network of local counsellors to provide a low-cost counselling service for individuals on low incomes.
-Another service, close to my heart is St. Wilfrid's Hospice in Eastbourne, East Sussex—a remarkable organisation where I gained extensive experience in bereavement support while working as a counsellor with adults and young people.
+Alongside my private practice, I work collaboratively with a dedicated network of local counsellors to offer low-cost counselling for individuals on reduced incomes.
+Another service close to my heart is St. Wilfrid's Hospice in Eastbourne, East Sussex - a remarkable organisation where I gained extensive experience in bereavement support working with both adults and young people.

 Member organisations